tomjoht/tomjoht.github.io/_posts/2022/1/2022-01-23-influence-in-workplace-part2.md

 While thinking about whether doc reports and meeting notes were having any engagement, someone pointed out the shortcomings of email as a communication channel within companies.
 Many people's inboxes were just streams of unread emails from the dozens of lists or groups they followed.

-For example, one time an engineer shared his screen during a meeting, and for a brief few seconds his email appeared on screen -- it was nothing but endless unread email.
-Many people seem to use Chat exclusively for times they want a response.
-This engineer in particular preferred to communicate over chat and the issue tracking system.
+For example, one time an engineer shared his screen during a meeting, and for a brief few seconds his email appeared on screen -- it was nothing but endlessly unread email.
+Many people seem to use chat tools exclusively for times they want a response.
+This engineer in particular preferred to communicate over chat tools and our issue tracking system.

 Email tends to get overused in corporations as a means of communicating everything.
 In my personal email, I get about 20 messages a day.
 In my work email, I get at least 200 messages a day, if not more.
 I subscribe to a lot of different groups, most of which are filtered into various folders automatically and skip my inbox.
 But even my inbox is a firehose of incoming information.
-If I see an email in the evening, chances are I can't find it in the morning.
-If an email arrives in the morning, I probably can't locate it in the afternoon.
+If I see an email in the evening, chances are I'll have trouble finding it in the morning.
+If an email arrives in the morning, I probably struggle to locate it in the afternoon.
 It's really that bad, and I don't even receive the amount of email that others do.
-To stay in the loop, we over-subscribe to email channels and end up being flooded with information.
+To stay in the loop, we over-subscribe to email channels and end up being flooded with messages.

 ## What happened to everything I'd learned on the web?